saadsaif97/laravel-blog/README.md

 ---

-preventing the category and tag to be deleted if it has some post as:
+preventing the category and tag to be deleted if associated with some post as:

 ```
 if ($tag->posts->count() > 0) {